 BMW i8 review

-The BMW i8 is a huge car for the supercar sector.
-It has the looks and performance but its economy and emissions set entirely new benchmarks
+The BMW i8 is a game-changer for the supercar sector.
+It has the style and the performance, but running costs set new benchmarks

 BMW i8 vs BMW M1: video